jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

-A ppendix
-Appendix to Book V of
-T h e H arm ony
+---
+title: "Appendix"
+description: "Book 2 will explain a property they show when they are combined with one another, as it were their Effect in the realm of Geometry, which is Congruence or Unsociability"
+weight: 6
+image: "/covers/harmony.jpg"
+---

 The Appendix which I promised above in the index to the chapters of Book V is not the one which the reader should expect here:

 They start to make a wine jar, but as the wheel turns a water pot emerges.
+185

-185 I shall state the reasons briefly.
-I was about to navigate a great and overflowing river, inconveniently, when see! the floods of water sub­ sided into a thin stream and a ford appeared, for me to cross on foot, leaving my ship at her mooring, for more necessary purposes.
-This is what I mean: the three books of Ptolemy’s Harmony, which I have in Greek in manuscript, along with the commentaries of Porphyry, that very profound philosopher, also in Greek, from the beginning up to Chapter VII of Book II, have also seemed to me worthy of being published complete in Greek and Latin; and for that reason I began ten years ago to translate them into Latin.
+I was about to navigate a great and overflowing river.
+Suddenly, the waters subsided into a thin stream.
+A ford appeared  for me to cross on foot, leaving my ship at her mooring.

+I have in Greek in manuscript:
+- the 3 books of Ptolemy’s Harmony
+- the commentaries of Porphyry, a very profound philosopher

+From the beginning Book 2 Chapter 7 is supposed to be published complete in Greek and Latin.

+This is why 10 years ago I began to translate them into Latin.

 That translation progressed as far as the middle of the manuscript of Porphyry.
 I was prevented from making further progress by my change of abode, combined with a great many troubles, and, after I came to Linz, a new start on my astronomical studies.

-However, when in fact I had proposed a year earlier to issue my five books on Harmony, I saw vast weight placed on the comparison of my work with Ptolemy’s, particularly of my Book V with the last chapters of Ptolemy’s Book III, the last three of which contain nothing but lemmas or headings from Ptolemy.
+However, when in fact I had proposed a year earlier to issue my five books on Harmony, I saw vast weight placed on the comparison of my work with Ptolemy’s, particularly of my Book 5 with the last chapters of Ptolemy’s Book III, the last three of which contain nothing but lemmas or headings from Ptolemy.

 Thus against my inclination I proposed to extract, from a work which was in itself mutilated, only a single part, which was most relevant to my material.

 To that end I both translated Book III of Ptolemy from Chapter III to the end;'^® and attached to the last three meaningless lemmas their own texts, fitted to them as adroitly as possible according to the basic